mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 * **Concept:** This translates the "Economy" of the body into a "Performance Index."
 * **The Multiplier:** A factor of x30 creates a visual scale that clearly distinguishes "Peak" performance days from "Maintenance" days.
 It provides a standardized daily "Work Volume" score.

+**Notes** - Tested out the multiplier first of x 20 then x 30.
+Using a multiplier of x 30 for Capacity Score provided a metric to visualise total output on a scale that allows to see good v average days turning into a performance index.

 ### 3. Intensity Context (Avg Steps per Session)
 * **The "Turbocharger" Metric:** While Capacity Score measures total volume, **Avg Steps per Session** measures **Intensity**.
 * **Insight:** Capacity Score alone lacks context.
 High-value insights come from pairing volume with intensity—proving the engine isn't just running longer, but harder during training sessions.

 ## The Forecasting Engine
 Using Big Query utilizing a **90-day rolling look-back period** to look into the future.